neilkimmett/articles/2013-11-07-the-law-of-demeter.md

 description: ""
 ---

-Information is power
+Information is power.
 Power corrupts.
 Good fences make good neighbors.

 Also known as the "principle of least knowledge", The Law of Demeter is a design guideline that advocates for functionality to be loosely coupled with one another.
 Essentially: objects are best when they know least about other objects.
 Every part of your application should be ruthlessly modularized.